ravinayak/perchwell_assignment/README.md

 - **PATCH /api/v1/buildings/id**: This endpoint allows us to edit a building information.
 Its format is similar to POST JSON Format

+## Seeds File:

+Seeds file to seed database with sample data for clients, custom_fields, buildings, building_custom_fields is located in `db/seeds.rb`
+It contains 5 clients, 4 custom fields, and creates 3 buildings for each client with custom attributes.
+This seed file is automatically loaded on application initialization.
+The initializer which runs this seeds file is is `config/initializers/run_seeds.rb`.
+Seeds file uses "find_or_create" which ensures that records are created only once when the application starts.
+Duplicate records are not created

 ## Curl Requests for Accessing APIs: